Legal Help with North Texas Estate Administration

-- Locating and inventorying the decedent’s assets
+- Locate and inventory the decedent’s assets,

-- Distributing the assets to the beneficiaries or heirs
+- Distribute the assets to the heirs

 - Real estate that is titled as joint tenancy with right of survivorship

-- Other assets that are held as joint tenants with rights of survivorship like checking and savings accounts
+- Other assets that are held as joint tenants with rights of survivorship, like checking and savings accounts

 - Assets that are held in trust

-- Assets that name a beneficiary like a life insurance policy, Certificate of Deposit or a 401k
+- Assets that name a beneficiary like a life insurance policy, Certificate of Deposit, or a 401k